Cosby5/All-My-Stars/README.md

 ## Go

+- [golangSearchEngine](https://github.com/zucchinidev/golangSearchEngine) - The Go program pulls different data feeds from the web and compares the content against a search term.
+The content that matches is then displayed in the terminal window
 - [GoDFS](https://github.com/rounakdatta/GoDFS) - [G|HD]FS inspired simple distributed filesystem
 - [yubihsm-go](https://github.com/certusone/yubihsm-go) - A Go client for the yubihsm2 binary protocol and connector service
 - [verificaassinaturacrypto](https://github.com/jeffprestes/verificaassinaturacrypto) - Samples of how to sign data and later verifies it using ECDSA and Keccak256 and how to encrypt and decrypt using EC and secp256k1 parameters